1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Batteries & Charging

-Here’s where the Acebeam P15 might catch some flack.
+Here’s where the Acebeam P15 might catch some flack as a rechargeable flashlight.
 It uses a single 18650 for power, and comes with Acebeam’s ARC18650H-310A high drain 3100 mAh rechargeable battery.
 However, this “customized” battery incorporates the positive and negative contacts at the top of the cell.
 I’m definitely not a fan of proprietary batteries, but I get it.
 Manufacturers do this to ensure the light only works with an “approved” battery (that won’t damage the light or operator), and helps the light meet manufacturer output and runtime specs.
 It cannot be used in other lights, nor can you use standard 18650s in the P15.
 I didn’t try charging it in a regular charger and Acebeam doesn’t recommend it.

 Right about now, some of you may be wondering, ”Nick, can I use CR123A cells in this?”
 Nope.
 You are stuck with the included cell, and this could be a deal-breaker because some agencies still predominantly use CR123A disposables (or require the option to use them) in the majority of their lights.
 For the record, most professional-grade WMLs offer CR123A primary compatibility, or as a backup to an 18650 or 18350.